utahdts/utah-design-system/examples/README.md

 # Utah Design System Examples
-Here are a few examples on how to use the Utah Design System and its components.
+Here are examples on how to use the Utah Design System and its components.
+They are not comprehensive but should give some ideas on how to incorporate the Design System in to your applications.

+If you are using something not listed here, please let us know how you integrated the Design System.
+We love pull requests, emails, chats, discussions or however else you would like to communicate.

 ## Documentation